Up to 60% off sofas & mattresses — limited‑time deals.

 • Tight rooms with limited walking space

-• People who need firmer, upright support for laptop work
+• People who want firmer, more upright support for laptop work

 • Anyone prioritizing low-maintenance, washable covers